xxl4tomxu98/Energy_Optimization_Python/day-long-load-forecasting.md

 ![header](../img/headers/day-long-load-forecasting.png)

-# Predict daily electric consumption with neural networks.
+## Predict daily electric consumption with neural networks

-## How a simple three-dimensional structure reduces error, outcompetes more complex models, and doubles savings.
+## How a simple three-dimensional structure reduces error, outcompetes more complex models, and doubles savings

-*January 23, 2020*
+`January 23, 2020`

 In early 2019, [we built]({{ site.baseurl }}/simple-load-forecasting.html) a deep learning model that predicted electric consumption on an hour-by-hour basis.
 Because the smallest error can cost an electric utility tens of thousands of dollars, we explored a number of more complex forecasters.
 In the end we discovered that a simple day-long approach is the most effective, often cutting error in half.